 Traditionally, salt has been used in the winter months to melt snow and ice from residential and commercial pavement while delivering more traction for vehicles.

-Perhaps you do not have the time to shovel your driveway or apply salt and brine, keeping up with snowfall, do well to employ a reputable winter removal service provider to make sure that your new pavement (lot or driveway) is treated with utmost care.
+If you lack the time to shovel your driveway or apply salt and brine to manage snowfall, consider hiring a reputable winter removal service provider.
+Ensure they treat your new pavement (lot or driveway) with utmost care.

 A snow blower is a safe way to have snow and ice removed from your parking lot or driveway.